inspiredminds/contao-image-alternatives/README.md

 ```

 When you choose the configured image size in your content element or module, the generated images will automatically use the alternative versions for each source image for the particular image size media query item.

+## Alternative Important Parts

+It is also possible to set different important parts for each image alternative.
+When editing an image in the file manager, there will be a an **Important part alternative** selection at the top, with which you can switch between the different important parts.
+For example if you have set the default important part for an image, plus the important part for the `mobile` alternative, then latter will be used for your `mobile` media query image size item (if configured) and otherwise the default.
+This allows you to crop the image to different parts for different output devices within the same image.